google/schemaorg-java/README.md

 *   Every schema.org type has a corresponding Java interface which provides convenient setter methods for setting the values of the properties of that particular type.
-*   Supports serializing and deserializeing schema.org objects to and from JSON-LD formats.
+*   Supports serializing and deserializing schema.org objects to and from JSON-LD formats.

+## <a name='Limitations'>Limitations</a>

+* The library is based on code generated from a specific [release](https://schema.org/docs/releases.html) of schema.org.
+It may not support more recent additions and changes, or third party extensions.

 ## <a name='Quick_Start'>Quick Start</a>

-Below is a simple example of creating schema.org [Thing] (http://schema.org/Thing) object, serialize it into JSON-LD format and deserialize JSON-LD back to a Thing object.
+Below is a simple example of creating schema.org [Thing](http://schema.org/Thing) object, serialize it into JSON-LD format and deserialize JSON-LD back to a Thing object.

 ```java
 JsonLdSerializer serializer = new JsonLdSerializer(true /* setPrettyPrinting */);